Elders and Deacons

 “Elder” / “Bishop” / “Overseer” are interchangeable terms used in scripture to describe an individual in a position of leadership within the church.
 In today’s church, the term “pastor” has come to carry the same meaning.
 Individuals in the leadership position of ‘pastor’ may in fact be apostles, prophets or evangelists, and so, how the individual teaches and equips the saints will enable you to recognise what their office actually is.
-When an individual is ordained as a “pastor” it is a public recognition of the authority God has given them to lead / oversee their own ministry and teach His church.
+When an individual is publicly ordained as a “pastor” it is a public recognition of the authority God has given them to lead / oversee their own ministry and teach His church.

-The fact that Paul lays out qualifications for this leadership position (1 Timothy 3:1-7, Titus 1:5-9) shows that even though an individual may be a fivefold minister by function, there is still a level of spiritual maturity and training necessary before an individual is publically ordained as a leader.
+The fact that Paul lays out qualifications for this leadership position (1 Timothy 3:1-7, Titus 1:5-9) shows that even though an individual may be a fivefold minister by function, there is still a level of spiritual maturity and training necessary before an individual is publicly ordained as a leader.

 DON'T FORGET THE DEACONS